 The Yucatan Peninsula and Riviera Maya in Mexico are very well known among other things for the Cenotes.

 They are the largest underground freshwater cave system in the world.
-They run for kilometers from North West to South East of the Peninsula and end up in the Caribbean Sea.
+They are the Cenotes Caves and they run for kilometers from North West to South East of the Peninsula and end up in the Caribbean Sea.

 There are no overground rivers on the Yucatan Peninsula so this is the only source of freshwater to the area.

 About twenty years ago people started to scuba dive the Cenotes to discover this hidden world.
 Nowadays, Cenotes have become a must of scuba diving.

 Many scuba divers come to Mexico especially for diving the Cenotes.
 The cavern part of the Cenotes can be dived by Open Water certified divers.
 To be able to dive the caves it is necessary to hold the full cave diver certification provided by TDI and IANTD.

 Before the last ice age, the Yucatan Peninsula was a giant coral reef submerged by the sea.
 During the ice ages between 70,000 and 50,000 years ago, the fall of sea level exposed the reef to the atmosphere.
 This eventually became the Yucatan Peninsula.